zjh1943/mendix-antd-date-picker/README.md

 * Picker type.
 Support values: `date`, `week`, `month`, `quarter`, `year`.
 If you set it as `quarter`，you picker will display like this: ![](./doc/render-result-picker-type-quarter.png)
 * Format.
 The format of DateTime value shown on the input frame. e.g. YYYY/MM/DD HH:mm:ss.
 * Value.
 The datetime value that user select.
 You need to choose a attribute of a entity.
 * On value Change.
-Will be triggered when the time value is changed.
+Will be triggered when the date value is changed.
 * Show time.
 Whether show time picker on the picker pannel.
 If yes, you'd better add "HH:mm:ss" to the `format` property to show the time part.
 It looks like this: ![](./doc/render-result-show-time.png)
 * Plannel placement.
 On which place is the picker pannel placed to the input frame. support values like: Bottom Left, Bottom Right, Top Left, Top Right.